-- Wear your hearing aids regularly in order to get comfortable with using it. - It takes time to get used to hearing aids.
+- Wear the hearing aids regularly in order to get comfortable with using them. - It takes time to get used to hearing aids.
 It may help to begin by wearing your hearing aids for short periods even as little as 15 minutes and then gradually increasing your wearing time.
 In a way, it is no different from adjusting to contact lenses.
-Speak to you hearing care professional, who can design a schedule tailored just for you. - As you get more comfortable with the system, increase the wearing time and wear your hearing aids in multiple types of listening environments.
+Speak to your hearing care professional, who can design a schedule tailored just for you. - As you get more comfortable with the hearing aids, increase the wearing time and wear them in multiple types of listening environments.